rishidur/Helium-Leak-Detection-ML-Model/README.md

 Follow the on-screen instructions to input OGI images and view the model's predictions.

 ### 📊 **Results and Observations**
-The model's performance showed promise during testing, accurately identifying helium leaks in simulated image data.
-This success demonstrates its potential to enhance safety in space missions and reduce the risk of hazardous situations.
+The model's performance showed promise during testing, it can accurately identify helium leaks in simulated image data.
+Given more professional image, this ML Model is bound to show progress!
+This trial demonstrates its potential to enhance safety in space missions and reduce the risk of hazardous situations.

 ### 💡 **What I Learned**
 Developing this project deepened my understanding of how to apply machine learning to niche fields such as aerospace safety.
 Key learnings include: